-Child Identity Theft - One of the Fastest Growing Forms of Fraud
+Child Identity Theft is the Fastest Growing Type of Fraud

 It is hard to imagine there is anybody out there that isn't aware of the dangers of identity theft, and has not implemented at least minimal ID theft protections against this fast-growing crime in their day-to-day life.
 But what about those of us with kids; have you considered the safety of your children's identities?
 With it now being standard practice to obtain social security numbers for children as infants, there is a new crop of identity thieves targeting an unsuspecting population - our children.